Joeltronics/py_nes_emulator/README.md

 - We don't limit to max 8 sprites per line
 	- This might sound like a limit we don't want, but some games actually use this intentionally (like doors in The Legend of Zelda)
 	- Sprite overflow flag is not set either (which some games might depend on)
-- Scrolling is implemented, but not well tested since the only ROMs I'm testing don't use scrolling
 - Exact behavior when updating PPU outside of VBLANK is not fully emulated
+- PPUMASK is not used in rendering
 - 8x16 sprites are not yet supported

 Next goals:

-- Fix controller implementation
+- Fix games that aren't working
 - Split-screen rendering, to support mid-frame updates
 - Code cleanups
 - Other PPU features & behaviors